-The Motown Museum is one of the coolest tourist attractions in Detroit.
-Also known as Hitsville USA, the museum is a must-see for any music fan.
+Based on its history alone, the Motown Museum is one of the coolest tourist attractions in Detroit.
+The tour of the place was a bit lacking in my opinion, but the museum is still a must-see for any music fan.

-The Motown Museum is an unassuming house in a decent-but-not-great neighborhood.
+Also known as Hitsville USA, the Motown Museum is an unassuming house in a decent-but-not-great neighborhood.
 It’s the actual former house of Motown founder Berry Gordy.
 Back in the ’60s, it was one of the epicenters of musical creativity in America.

 Hitsville USA: The Motown Museum Tour

 You head upstairs to begin the tour and move past artifacts and photos from the early years.
 Eventually you’re taken downstairs into the carefully-preserved studio, standing in the very spot that all these legendary singers recorded some of the most famous songs in history.

 People in Detroit gush about the Motown Museum, which makes me think they’ve never been to Sun Studio in Memphis, which is far better.
 The Sun Studio tour is much longer, is led by people with intimate knowledge of rock & roll (not just kids off the street), and most importantly, you’re allowed to touch things and take pictures at Sun Studio.
 Motown does not allow photos inside the museum.
 Boo!

 The other thing that bothered me is that the tour felt rushed.
 It was only 15 minutes long, and we had to stay with the group, so there wasn’t much time to admire the artifacts on the walls.
 And sadly, 3 of our 15 minutes were spent having the guides teach us a Temptations dance routine.
 I appreciate the attempt to make the tour interactive, but sorry… we’re here for the history, not the dancing.